 Target Acquisition for PMOS: Fast and FIMS-based acquisition modes are available, but fast mode can only be applied for single target observations.
 Multi-object spectro-polarimetry will require mask preparation with the FIMS software.
 The fast mode will put the selected object on MOS slit 10 in the center of the field.
 The slit length is the standard 20".
 The other MOS slits are set-up to the same position and slit width as slit 10 and can serve for sky background measurements.
-Blind offset acquisitions are supported (see Fig. 2.6 for an example of how to estimate offsets).
+Blind offset acquisitions are supported (see Section 3.7 for more details).